fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 Under no circumstances do not use this password in other systems or environments, especially not in a production system.
 We use this password to ensure a smooth installation process during the lecture and to eliminate potential sources of error.
 </aside>

-Configure application and logging related options and click `Next`.
+Next, configure application and logging related options and click `Next`.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-9.png)